ritesh99rakesh/gsocProposal/SymPy.md

 *  [#16449](https://github.com/sympy/sympy/pull/16449) stats: Added CDF for Maxwell, Rayleigh, Cauchy and Gompertz distributions.
 *  [#16465](https://github.com/sympy/sympy/pull/16465) stats: Added Levy distribution to crv_types.py and added tests for it.

 ***
+## *Availablity and Working Hours*
+I have no other commitments during the summer.
+My holidays duration match with that of GSoC.
+During this time I will be able to devote 40+ (minimum) hours per week.
+My college reopens in August.
+But due to little load during the beginning I still would be able to devote 40+ hours.

+I do not have particular working hours and can adjust my routine according to mentor, so as to achieve maximum efficiency.
+I will always be available for replying to messages.
+***

 ### References